Finger-counting

 Finger-counting, also known as dactylonomy, is the act of counting using one's fingers.
 There are multiple different systems used across time and between cultures, though many of these have seen a decline in use because of the spread of Arabic numerals.

-Finger-counting can serve as a form of manual communication, particularly in marketplace trading – including hand signaling during open outcry in floor trading – and also in games such as morra.
+Finger-counting can serve as a form of manual communication, particularly in marketplace trading – including hand signaling during open outcry in floor trading – and also in hand games, such as morra.

 Finger-counting is known to go back to ancient Egypt at least, and probably even further back.